Managing Queens – Gestation in Cats

-As more interest is being put into neonatal survival, we understand mom’s health is vital.
-Live kittens are the goal and 50% of the kitten loss happens at birth.
-As owners, we do not get the chance at saving these kittens so managing the queen during gestation leads to more live kittens' birthed.
+As more interest is put into neonatal survival, the more we understand how vital the mom’s health is.
+Live kittens are the goal, but this can be difficult with 50% of kitten loss happening at birth.
+As owners, we do not get a chance to save these kittens, so managing the queen during gestation leads to more live kittens birthed.

-Single kitten litters have the highest mortality rate and five kitten litters have the lowest mortality rate (Peterson).
-We have seen this in other species as well.
 Appropriate litter size leads to healthier moms and babies.
+Single-kitten litters have the highest mortality rate, and five-kitten litters have the lowest mortality rate (Peterson).
+We have seen this in other species, as well.
 They often have single kittens because of embryo loss in gestation.

-One study of 477 kittens showed 60% of those with low birth weights failed to survive to weaning.
-Marginal diets and vitamin deficiency lead to poor uterine health, interference with blood flow to placenta and poor nutrition and oxygen to the embryo.
-As a result kittens are born weak or smaller than normal which decreases their nursing ability.
-There is a chance they will be born dead as well.
+A study of 477 kittens showed 60% of those with low birth weights failed to survive to weaning.
+Marginal diets and vitamin deficiencies lead to poor uterine health, interference with blood flow to placenta, and poor nutrition and oxygen to the embryo.
+As a result, kittens are born weak or smaller than normal, which decreases their nursing ability.
+There is also a chance that they will be born dead.
 Since kittens have little glucose reserves, anything that interferes with early nursing contributes to kitten death.
-Nutrition is important in another area; overweight queens have smaller litters and the highest mortality rates.
-The goal of feeding a queen is kittens that will fight to live.
+Nutrition is important in another area—overweight queens have smaller litters and the highest mortality rates.
+The goal of feeding a queen is to have kittens that will fight to live.

-maximize RBC’s and kitten size in a gestating mom.
-Kittens are born with all the RBC’s they will have until 6 weeks.
-Anemic kittens are weak and slow to nurse and anemic moms wear out in labor.
-Prenatal vitamins such as Breeders' Edge® OXY-MATE™
+Prenatal vitamins maximize red blood cells and kitten size in a gestating mom.
+Kittens are born with all the RBCs they will have until 6 weeks.
+Anemic kittens are weak and slow to nurse, and anemic moms wear out in labor.
+Prenatal vitamins such as Breeders' Edge® Oxy Mate™

 Queens are much more sensitive to stressful gestation than other mammals.
-In the queen, stress and dominance behavior will lead to spotting blood (placenta issues) and weak and small kittens.
-With 50% of our kitten loss happening at birth and small kittens having a 60% chance of not making it to weaning, managing the gestating mom for health is time well spent.
-The short story is treat her like a “queen” and she’ll bless you with live healthy kittens.
+In the queen, stress and dominance behavior will lead to spotting blood (placenta issues) and weak, small kittens.
+With 50% of our kitten loss happening at birth and small kittens having a 60% chance of not making it to weaning, managing the gestating mom for health is time well-spent.
+The short story is, treat her like a “queen” and she’ll bless you with live, healthy kittens.